-Old English middel, from Proto-West Germanic *midla- (source also of Old Frisian middel, Old Saxon middil, Middle Low German, Dutch middel, Old High German mittil, German mittel), from Proto-Germanic *medj, from PIE root *medhyo- "middle."
+Old English middel, "equally distant from extremes or limits; intermediate," from Proto-West Germanic *midla- (source also of Old Frisian middel, Old Saxon middil, Middle Low German, Dutch middel, Old High German mittil, German mittel), from Proto-Germanic *medj, from PIE root *medhyo- "middle."

-Middle name attested from 1815; as "one's outstanding characteristic," colloquial, from 1911, American English.
-Middle school attested from 1838, originally "middle-class school, school for middle-class children;" the sense in reference to a school for grades between elementary and high school is from 1960.
-Middle management is 1957.
-Middle-of-the-road in the figurative sense is attested from 1894; edges of a dirt road can be washed out and thus less safe.
-Middle finger so called from c.
-1000.
+Middle finger "the third finger" (counting the thumb as the first) so called from late Old English.
+Middle school is attested from 1838, originally "middle-class school, school for middle-class children;" the sense in reference to a school for grades between elementary and high school is from 1960.
+Middle management, the level below senior management, is by 1941.